vishal-m25/Obsidian/zoho/java 11.md

 - #### Note -- two methods with same signature and different return types cannot exist, because compiler does not consider return type while differentiating the methods

 **Note** --- All classes have at least one constructor.
-If a class does not explicitly declare any, the Java compiler automatically provides a no-argument constructor, called the _default constructor_.
+If a class does not explicitly declare any, the Java compiler automatically provides a no-argument constructor, called the **_default constructor_**.
 This default constructor calls the class parent's no-argument constructor, or the `Object` constructor if the class has no other parent.
-If the parent has no constructor (`Object` does have one), the compiler will reject the program. ( This  occurs when a parent class has a parameterized constructor and the child class does not have a constructor. then on trying to create an object in child class will be an error)
+If the parent has no constructor (`Object` class does have one), the compiler will reject the program. ( This  occurs when a parent class has a parameterized constructor and the child class does not have a constructor. then on trying to create an object in child class will be an error)

-**Note** --- Initialization of parent class should be only in the first of the constructor.
+**Note** --- Initialization of parent class should be only in the first of the constructor. (i.e: `super()` )

 **Covariant return type** --- If a function has a class as its return type, then it can return on object referring to the class itself or to its subclass.

 ### Garbage Collector
 -  An object is eligible for garage collection only if there is no more references to it in the future.

-### Tightly Coupling
-- when change in one class does force the other class to change in implementation then it is said to be tightly coupled.
-- has less number of classes compared to loose coupling but

-### Loosely coupled
-- when change in one class does not affect the structure of another which is using it then it is loosely coupled.
-- implementation relies heavily on interface and abstract classes.
-- does include more classes but end up being more flexible than tight due to its representation restrictions.
+## Class

 ### Constructor
 - final keyword cannot be given to a constructor